 Attacker Description:

 An internal administrator refers to a human actor with privileged access to core network systems, but without explicit authorization to access or manage Lawful Interception (LI) functions.
 This attacker may hold legitimate operational roles, such as log auditor, configuration manager, infrastructure administrator, or analytics engineer, and typically has routine access to sensitive systems, including logging platforms, telemetry pipelines, or network orchestration tools.
 Due to proximity and privilege level, this attacker is capable of indirect inference or misuse of general-purpose tools to extract sensitive LI-related insights.
 These threats are particularly insidious because they originate from trusted roles within the perimeter.
-Editor's Note: Sub-categorization may be warranted to reflect functional boundaries and privilege tiers.

 5.2.2.2 Internal Administrator Granular Breakdown

 5.2.2.2.1 Internal Log Auditor